-During the first quarter of fiscal 2007, the Company recorded revenue of \$35 million received in exchange for licensing of certain intellectual property rights to a third party.
+During the first quarter of fiscal 2007, we recorded revenue of \$35 million received in exchange for licensing of certain intellectual property rights to a third party.

-Industrial - The year-to-year increases in both the three- and six-month periods were primarily the result of revenue growth of products sold into the instrumentation area of the industrial end market.
+Industrial - The year-to-year increases in both the three- and nine-month periods were primarily the result of revenue growth in products sold into the automotive area of the industrial end market.
+The year-to-year increase in the nine-month period was also attributable to an increase in sales to the instrumentation portion of this end market.

-Communications - The year-to-year decreases in both the three- and six-month periods were a result of a decline in handset chipsets sales as compared to the same periods of fiscal 2006.
-The decreases were also attributable to the loss of revenue from our DSP-based DSL ASIC and network processor product line that we sold in the second quarter of fiscal 2006.
-These decreases were partially offset by an increase in revenue from the wireless base station end market.
+Communications - The year-to-year decreases in both the three- and nine-month periods were a result of a decline in handset chipsets sales as compared to the same periods of fiscal 2006.
+These decreases were partially offset by an increase in revenue from the wireless basestation end market.
+The year-to-year decrease in the nine-month period was also attributable to the loss of revenue from our DSP-based DSL ASIC and network processor product line that we sold in the second quarter of fiscal 2006.

-Consumer - The year-to-year increases in both the three- and six-month periods were primarily the result of increased sales of our products into digital home applications, including advanced television systems and video game applications, in the first half of fiscal 2007.
+Consumer - The year-to-year increases in both the three- and nine-month periods were primarily the result of increased sales of our products into digital home applications, including advanced television systems and video game applications, during fiscal 2007.

-Computer - The year-to-year decreases in both the three- and six-month periods were primarily the result of refocusing our power management portfolio toward portable devices and partially attributable to an overall weak personal computer market in the first half of fiscal 2007.
+Computer - The year-to-year decreases in both the three- and nine-month periods were partially the result of refocusing our power management portfolio toward portable devices and partially attributable to an overall weak personal computer market in fiscal 2007.